Best Diving And Snorkeling In Croatia

 Tips for Travel to Croatia: Hvar Island

 The island of Hvar is both a popular dive site and a tourist hotspot on land.
-Here you can explore many of the natural wonders that Croatia has to offer, as well as the 15 marked diving spots that are less than an hour’s ride from the diving base itself.
+Here, you can explore many of Croatia’s natural wonders, as well as the 15 marked diving spots that are less than an hour’s ride from the diving base itself.
 This means you get a full day of scuba activity and underwater exploration.

 Check out our favorite places to stay on Hvar Island here!